search icon

 Cooperativeness

-You’ll want an angel investor that’s willing to cooperate with you and follow your vision rather than take control of the business.
+Most business owners will want an angel investor who’s willing to cooperate with them and follow their vision rather than take control of the business.

 Honesty

-You’ll also want an angel investor that’s realistic and will be honest with you about the chances of your business being successful.
+Most business owners will want an angel investor who’s realistic and will be honest about the chances of their business being successful.
 This shouldn’t be too difficult since no angel investor will offer funds to a business or business idea they know is doomed to fail.

 Other Names for Angel Investors